desi-ivanova/starter-academic/content/post/llm-stats-evals/index.md

 ## 4.3 Performance decrease and variance increase with question complexity

-Mirzadeh et al. (2024) <d-cite key='mirzadeh2024gsm'></d-cite> highlights the fact that performance decreases and variance increases with question complexity on multiple occasions, most notably in Section 4.3.
+Mirzadeh et al. (2024) highlights the fact that performance decreases and variance increases with question complexity on multiple occasions, most notably in Section 4.3.
 Some examples include:

 > [page 3] We show that performance degradation and variance increase as the number of clauses increases, indicating that LLMs’ reasoning capabilities struggle […]